 Nearest facilities: Car parking in roadside layby at Longlands to the north-west (free) limited spaces, or to the east very limited parking on the roadside just south of Orthwaite (free) but do not obstruct local traffic.
-Pub, The Snooty Fox offers food, drink and rooms and Mea’s Tearoom/gallery at Uldale is the best palce locally for refreshments.
+Pub, sadly in April 2023 The Snooty Fox in Uldale closed.
+Mea’s Tearoom/gallery at Uldale is the best palce locally for refreshments.

-Star rating: (1.2 / 5) A low rating due to the lack of interest and views.
+Star rating: [usr 1.2] A low rating due to the lack of interest and views.
 The remoteness is a downside as well, quite a bit of effort to get there for little return.

 Check walks on this fell: